sparker888/stickylife/README.md

 2.  **Start the Gatsby dev server.**

-    Navigate into your new site’s directory and start it up.
+    From within the site’s directory, start up the local server.

     ```shell
     gatsby develop